 Often when you get a new mouse, there’s a bit of a learning curve to nail down just how fast (or slow) it scrolls.
 Some stickier scroll wheels take all the strength you have to get down a notch or two, while others can be too loose and will have you hugging the bottom of the page with a light flick.
-Thankfully, you can customize how your scroll wheel responds.
+Thankfully, you can customize how your scroll wheel responds on Windows.

 Open Your Mouse Configuration

 To find Windows’ mouse settings, you’ll need to start by opening up the Settings app from your Start Menu.

 Once here, open the “Devices” section, highlighted here: